Parsa-Paktinat/Interesting-Base-Problem/README.md

 ## 🎓 Source

-This problem is from the third homework assignment for the **Fundamentals of Programming** course (Fall 2024), offered by the Department of Electrical Engineering at **Sharif University of Technology**.
+This problem is from the third homework assignment for the **Fundamentals of Programming** course (Fall 2024), offered by the Department of Electrical Engineering at Sharif University of Technology.

 Exercise designer: Seyed Fariman Sakkaki